Eddie Robson

-Eddie Robson (born 20 December 1978) is a British writer and novelist best known for his sitcom Welcome to Our Village, Please Invade Carefully and his work on a variety of spin-offs from the BBC Television series Doctor Who.
+Eddie Robson (born 20 December 1978) is a British writer, best known for his sitcom Welcome to Our Village, Please Invade Carefully and his work on a variety of spin-offs from the BBC Television series Doctor Who.
 He has written books, comics, short stories, and for television and theatre, and has worked as a freelance journalist for various science fiction magazines.
 He is married and lives in Lancaster.